-New approach: Monte Carlo based optimization using 50,000 simulations of stock movement over T years.
+New approach: Monte Carlo based optimization using 50,000 simulations (in R and C) of stock movement over $T \ge 40$ years.
 Advantages:

 - 1. Uses the full cost basis. - 2.
 We used over 400 trading periods. - 3.
 Can accommodate many more of the features of the American tax code than were previously possible. - 4.
 Can accommodate any stochastic process for the stock movement. - 5.
 Can easily extend to incorporate new features such as transaction costs or multiple stocks. - 6.
 Yields many new economic insights, allowing us to answer (or more fully answer) many questions.